Canon G5 X vs Sony A7R II

 |Canon G7 X Mark III||-||stereo||mono||Y||-||micro||3.1||Y||-||Y|

 |Sony A99 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y|

 It is notable that the A7R II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G5X does not feature such a mic input.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
+Both the G5X and the A7R II have been discontinued, but can regularly be found used on eBay.
+The A7R II was replaced by the Sony Alpha A7R III, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.